GwladysKerhoas/Creating-a-R-package-on-Descent-Gradient/README.md

     parallel::detectCores()

-Then, call the fit function and store the function call in an object variable.
-You have to informed the target variable and the explanatory variables in the formula parameter.

 The gradient descent has three mode : the batch, mini-batch and online mode.
 Here, is an explanation of these mode in order to inform you which is the mode you want to apply.